 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Passover Spinach Artichoke Dip

-- 28 oz baby artichokes, rinsed well, drained well, and chopped (canned artichoke hearts, without the leaves, will produce a creamier dip, but cost a bit more) (2 cans)
+- 28 oz baby artichokes, rinsed well, drained well, and chopped (2 cans)**

 - 1 cup chopped, cooked frozen spinach (thawed and squeezed dry)

 - 1 cup plain Greek-style yogurt (I like Fage, but any will do)

 - 1/2 cup shredded mozzarella cheese, plus a little more for topping